 |A Plug for the the Terms Rhetor, Rhetors|

 Rhetors are rhetoricians.
-They conduct rhetorical reasoning as they contemplate the best way to respond to rhetorical situation.
+They conduct rhetorical reasoning as they contemplate the best way to respond to a rhetorical situation.
 In ancient Greece, the term rhetor referred to a rhetorician–i.e. someone who taught rhetoric.
 Since then, the term rhetor or rhetorician or technorhetorician (someone with expertise in both rhetoric and technology) has fallen a bit out of favor, a bit archaic in terms of diction.
 The advantage to using the term Rhetor to writers, speakers, artists, and so on, is that it’s a broader term that encompasses these roles.
 Plus, the term privileges rhetoric, especially rhetorical analysis and rhetorical reasoning.